In which ways do Yoga and Permaculture intersect?

 Whilst on Awakened Spirit’s Sacred Earth Yoga Teacher Training, the Principles of Permaculture were passed along to us.
-Permaculture is the sustainable merge of people with nature, to create a beautiful ecosystem for all to thrive in.
+Permaculture is the sustainable merging of people with nature that creates an ecosystem for all to thrive in.
 The ideals of this concept were coined by the duo David Holmgren and Bill Mollison and have since inspired many conscious humans (including myself!) to live by their values.
-In many ways it overlaps with Yogic philosophy, which also focuses on harmonious existence with the world within and around us.
+This echos beautifully what yogic philosophy teaches us: when we embody these ancient principles, we are forging and creating a more harmonious existence with the world within and around us.

 Without further ado, here’s some perspective on the principles and how I find them to apply to life as a Yogini…